-The semester/term grade point average will be determined by considering all courses taken except those courses in which grades of Q, W, S, SA, SB, SC, U, or UF were received.
+Students at Victoria College are expected to make and maintain a cumulative grade point average of 2.0 The grade point average will be determined by considering all courses taken except those courses in which grades of Q, W, S, SA, SB, SC, U, or UF were received.

-Students on scholastic probation may remove their probationary status by taking six or more semester credit hours and earning a semester/term GPA of 2.0 or above.
+Students on scholastic probation may remove their probationary status by increasing their GPA to a 2.0 or above within the following semester.